 Mother arrested after 19-month-old child rushed to hospital for drug overdose

+BATON ROUGE - A woman was arrested after her 19-month-old allegedly ingested heroin and had to be taken to a hospital for emergency treatment.

+The East Baton Rouge Sheriff's Office said Lelia Brooke Strain was booked into jail Monday.
+Deputies were contacted after the child tested positive for opioids in his system at a hospital and given narcan, a drug used to treat opioid overdoses.

-The child's mother, Brittany Reed, was arrested at the hospital and taken into custody by sheriff's deputies.
-Reed told deputies she believed her son swallowed heroin.
+Strain, the child's mother, was taken into custody and questioned by sheriff's deputies.
+She told investigators she believed the toddler consumed heroin that had been left at her house by a friend.

-While Reed admitted to using heroin just days earlier, she claimed the drugs her son consumed belonged to a friend who had been in her apartment a day earlier.

-Reed also admitted to taking unprescribed Adderall and heroin in the days leading up to the incident and breastfed her son during that period.
+Strain also admitted to deputies that she had used heroin just days and taken unprescribed aderol.
+She added that she had also breastfed her child during that period.

-Reed was booked into the East Baton Rouge Parish Prison on a charge of cruelty to a juvenile.
+Strain was booked into the the East Baton Rouge Parish Prison for cruelty to a juvenile.

 More News

-Note: Editor's note: An earlier version of this story misidentified the suspect and used an incorrect booking photo.